antocuni/antocuni.github.io/blog/posts/2025/10-spy-motivations-and-goals/index.md

 ### Import time vs runtime

-Before launching a program SPy analyzes the source code and **statically determine the set of modules** which will be imported.
+Before launching a program SPy analyzes the source code and **statically determines the set of modules** which will be imported.

 After that, we enter what we call the **import time** phase and we import all the needed modules.
-Things as decorators, metaclasses and module-level initialization run in this phase and the world is "mutable as usual".
+Things such as decorators, metaclasses and module-level initialization run in this phase and the world is "mutable as usual".

-Then we **freeze** the world: all global contants are frozen and become immutable, including modules and classes.
+Then we **freeze** the world: all global constants are frozen and become immutable, including modules and classes.

 Finally, at **runtime** the program runs "as usual", inside an immutable world.